dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
  sure okay
-so yeah I am on well doing my PhD at
+so I am on well doing my PhD at
-Berkeley and um how did I get into this so I'm coming more from the theoretical computer science side of things I like to study
+Berkeley and how did I get into this so I'm coming more from the theoretical computer science side of things I like to study